pgEdge/cloudflare-worker-template/README.md

 Additionally, you should make a `.dev.vars` file and set the `DB` environment variable there as well so that you can run the worker locally.

-## Cloudflare Token

-You will need to set two repository secrets in your repo in order to deploy to Cloudflare.
-The first is `CF_ACCOUNT_ID` which is your Cloudflare account ID.
-The second is `CF_API_TOKEN` which is a token that you can generate from the [API Tokens](https://dash.cloudflare.com/profile/api-tokens) section of the Cloudflare dashboard.